jawnpaul/github-search/README.md

 #### Data

-The data layer handles the business logic and provides data from the Github API and a local database leveraging Room.
-This layer uses the Repository pattern to fetch data from various data sources which in this case is the Github API.
+The data layer handles the business logic and provides data from the Github API.
+This layer uses the
+Repository pattern to fetch data from various data sources which in this case is the Github API.